 The final two issues, with cover dates of June and July 1986, featured a flashback story focusing on the character of Elias Taylor.

-In February of 2008, Tor Books released V: The Second Generation, a new novel written by Kenneth Johnson (who created V: The Miniseries) that was set some two decades after V: The Miniseries but ignored the events of V: The Final Battle and V: The Series.
-Then, in November of 2008, Tor published V: The Original Miniseries, which reprinted A.C.
-Crispin's novelization of V: The Miniseries and featured a new connecting story by Johnson that would lead into V: The Second Generation.
+In February 2008, Tor Books released V: The Second Generation, a new novel written by Kenneth Johnson (who created V: The Miniseries) that was set some two decades after V: The Miniseries but ignored the events of V: The Final Battle and V: The Series.
+In November 2008, Tor published V: The Original Miniseries, which reprinted A.C.
+Crispin’s novelization of V: The Miniseries and featured a new connecting story by Johnson that led into V: The Second Generation.

 2 Farber, Stephen.
 “TV ‘V’ Now A Book.”
 New York Times.
 11 Apr.
 1984: C.26.